Frequently Asked Questions

 - Change in residence of the employee, spouse

-or dependent that necessitates a change in dependent care arrangements.
+necessitates a change in dependent care arrangements.

 - Open Enrollment Under Other Employer's Plan.